o-mike/vibemax/README.md

 # 99.9

 vibemax(['Python', 'Java', 'JavaScript', 'Go'])
-# 'JavaScript' (or maybe 'Python' - depends on the AI's mood!)
+# 'JavaScript'

 vibemax([True, False, None, 0, '', 'something'])
 # 'something'
 ```

-## The Chaos Factor

-90% of the time, vibemax works exactly like you'd expect.

-10% of the time, it picks the *second* most obvious choice.
-Because why not? 🎲

 ## How it works

 1. Validates input is a list
 2. Converts everything to text for the AI
 3. Asks OpenAI to pick the maximum
-4. Sometimes chaos mode kicks in for fun
-5. Returns the original object
+4. Returns the original object

-Basically `max()` but with ✨ vibes ✨